Most Boxerdoodle dog owners would definitely agree that this mixed breed dog is one of the cutest and most adorable dogs in the world.

 Physical exercises are a great way to keep a Boxer and Poodle Mix happy and healthy.

-Since the Boxerdoodle is a small or medium sized dog, you should provide them with enough room to move and play around.
+Since the Boxerdoodle is a medium or large sized dog, you should provide them with enough room to move and play around.
 If you have a large backyard at home, let your dog run and play games within it.

 Interactive dog toys are also highly recommended as they help to keep your dog busy and mentally stimulated.